google-site-verification: google89f1357324d64ed4.html

 The Fifteen Vowels of the English LanguAge

-Each fifteen vowel has many ways to identify it and each one of them has its meaning; for example, the long vowel /ā/ has ten ways to identify it as follows: male, mail, may, great, eight, baby, vein, they, waste, and change.
+Vowels are the heart of every syllable and every syllable must contains at least one vowel.
+There are no words in English without a vowel and each vowel can be spelled in many different ways, and each spelling pattern carries its own meaning or usage in words.
+For example, the long vowel /ā/ has ten ways to identify it as follows: male, mail, may, great, eight, baby, vein, they, waste, and change.
 Below are the phonic symbols with some examples of ways to spell and identify them.

 Fifteen not five or six vowels English Language, leanr the right way, the best & the most effective reading & spelling skills Multisensory Reading Clinic 100% success Orton Gillingham dyslexia treatment intervention, remediation & prevention